 And there are many an elderly cat that yowls in the night.
 This nocturnal vocalization sounds alarming, but there is nothing that seems to be wrong.
 (Is she hallucinating?
 Is she dreaming?)
 Sometimes she has an old sock or something that she’s carrying around while she makes that mournful sound.

 If you have a pet like this, you are not alone.
-In one way, you’re fortunate to have a pet that has grown with you this long to get to this age, but on the other hand, it can sometimes be very difficult to deal with.
+In one way, you’re fortunate to have a pet that has grown with you this long to get to this age, but on the other hand, it can sometimes be difficult to deal with.

 A general health examination is a first step to see if there is anything that is treatable.
 Bloodwork and urinalysis can point to (or rule out) abnormalities in organ function that could cause behavioral changes in an elderly pet.
 Examples are: diabetes, Cushing’s syndrome, kidney disease, bladder infections, hyperthyroidism in old kitties, and many other possibilities.

 For many other age-related cognitive change examples, there is no easy fix.
 Aging takes its toll on the brain, just as it does on all the other major organs.
-But sometimes your veterinarian can have helpful suggestions at this intensely emotional part of your pet’s life.
+But sometimes your veterinarian can have helpful suggestions at this emotional part of your pet’s life.

-Anti-inflammatories can be discussed in cases that may have behaviors related to pain.
+Anti-inflammatory medication can be discussed in cases that may have behaviors related to pain.
 And we don’t often know for sure that the pet is in pain – but a trial of pain medication can sometimes answer that question.
 WARNING: Don’t try these medications without veterinary consultation regarding your pet’s specific case, which product is applicable and the dosage.

-Free radical scavenging supplements may help the brain deal with some of the inflammatory chemicals and free radicals liberated over time.
+Free radical scavenging supplements (anti-oxidants) may help the brain deal with some of the inflammatory chemicals and free radicals liberated over time.
 These products can help to soothe some of the effects of aging at the cellular level.

 Casein-containing supplements or foods may be helpful.
 This milk protein is known to have a calming effect on the brain.
 Also, there’s an amino acid supplement that has been found to influence and decrease stress signals in the brain.